Apr 13, 2017

 Lend a Hand: Models for Increasing Prescribed Fire Operational Capacity

-The more I’ve learned about fire, the more I’ve grown concerned about the lack of prescribed fire in the San Francisco Bay Area (Bay Area), where I live.
+The more I’ve learned about fire, the more I’ve grown concerned about the lack of prescribed fire.
 Most of my go-to spots for recreation are densely vegetated with invasive grasses, French broom and eucalyptus stands that appear, at least to me, to be craving fire.
 And I have the feeling that they wouldn’t distinguish between wildfire and prescribed fire; they are just ready to burn.
 That’s why when I attended last month’s Northern California Prescribed Fire Council’s annual meeting, I was delighted to learn about all of the collaboration that is in the works to bring more good fire back to the Bay Area.

 Many of you may be aware of the prescribed fire training exchanges (TREXs) that the Fire Learning Network hosts every year across the country.
 These are site-based training opportunities, during which participants from across the country, and sometimes globe, receive prescribed fire training experience while getting work (e.g., burning) done on the ground.
 One of the first things that I learned at last month’s meeting was that in California, TREX has become so in demand that 2017 will be the start of a new TREX offshoot — CalTREX.
 CalTREX will be sponsored by The Nature Conservancy, the USDA Forest Service and CAL FIRE.
 It will allow for more TREX-style events, and therefore more cooperative prescribed fire training, to occur in California.
 Although we won’t see acreage burned from CalTREX until this fall, CalTREX will provide more training opportunities and allow for the implementation of controlled burns in areas that otherwise would remain unburned … or at least unburned by good fire.